 Many individuals struggling with drug and alcohol addiction do not seek treatment because of the cost.
 But even for those who do not have health insurance or cannot pay for the overall costs of rehab, there are addiction treatment options.
-These options include the programs provided by state-funded rehab centers.
+These options include the programs provided by state-funded rehab centers, some of which may be accessible near your location.

 Last year, only 11% of the over 21 million Americans in need of clinical addiction care received treatment at a rehab facility.1 About 1 in 3 people who needed but did not receive substance abuse treatment reported a lack of healthcare coverage or simply not being able to afford the cost.1